The Voyager-1 spacecraft was launched on September 5, 1977

 limits of the Sun's sphere of influence and beyond.

-A detailed description of Voyager's current mission can be found
+A detailed description of Voyager's past and current mission can be found

 at the Jet Propulsion Laboratory's